tristanblt/Coreflat/README.md

 Remove an instruction by clicking on the red X button next to the undesired instruction.

-Once you're done, save your champion and he'll be ready to go!
+Once you're done, save your champion and it'll be ready to go!

+# Music

 Music by BROME (https://soundcloud.com/blazornet)

 /!\ DOCUMENTATION IN PROGRESS /!\